Artificial general intelligence: Classical AI

 Modern AI research began in the mid-1950s.
 The first generation of AI researchers were convinced that artificial general intelligence was possible and that it would exist in just a few decades.
-AI pioneer Herbert A. Simon wrote in 1965: "machines will be capable, within twenty years, of doing any work a man can do."
+AI pioneer Herbert A. Simon wrote in 1965: "machines will be capable, within twenty years, of doing any work a man can do".

 Their predictions were the inspiration for Stanley Kubrick and Arthur C. Clarke's fictional character HAL 9000, who embodied what AI researchers believed they could create by the year 2001.
 AI pioneer Marvin Minsky was a consultant on the project of making HAL 9000 as realistic as possible according to the consensus predictions of the time.
 He said in 1967, "Within a generation... the problem of creating 'artificial intelligence' will substantially be solved".

-Several classical AI projects, such as Doug Lenat's Cyc project (that began in 1984), and Allen Newell's Soar project, were directed at AGI.
+Several classical AI projects, such as Douglas Lenat's Cyc project (that began in 1984), and Allen Newell's Soar project, were directed at AGI.

 However, in the early 1970s, it became obvious that researchers had grossly underestimated the difficulty of the project.
 Funding agencies became skeptical of AGI and put researchers under increasing pressure to produce useful "applied AI".
 (Note: The Lighthill report specifically criticized AI's "grandiose objectives" and led the dismantling of AI research in England.
 In the U.S., DARPA became determined to fund only "mission-oriented direct research, rather than basic undirected research".)
 In the early 1980s, Japan's Fifth Generation Computer Project revived interest in AGI, setting out a ten-year timeline that included AGI goals like "carry on a casual conversation".
 In response to this and the success of expert systems, both industry and government pumped money into the field.
 However, confidence in AI spectacularly collapsed in the late 1980s, and the goals of the Fifth Generation Computer Project were never fulfilled.
 For the second time in 20 years, AI researchers who predicted the imminent achievement of AGI had been mistaken.
 By the 1990s, AI researchers had a reputation for making vain promises.
 They became reluctant to make predictions at all (Note: As AI founder John McCarthy writes "it would be a great relief to the rest of the workers in AI if the inventors of new general formalisms would express their hopes in a more guarded form than has sometimes been the case.") and avoided mention of "human level" artificial intelligence for fear of being labeled "wild-eyed dreamer[s]".